 But instead light rays can travel several paths:

 This means that the light rays can arrive at different times, resulting in dispersion or smearing.
 The signal that was sharp when it left the transmitter is smeared.
+It is called modal dispersion.

 The picture shows us how the signal can be unacceptably distorted and even produce spurious signals that were not there.
 The problem can be resolved by cladding the core with a material of slightly lower refractive index.
 For example the core might have a refractive index of 1.6, while the cladding has a refractive index of 1.4.
 This is called a step index fibre.